Msartain/guess-the-intro/README.md

 ## Get Started:

 ### Instructions:
 Play through the game by listening to each 5 second intro and selcting, from the list of options, which artist performed the song.
 You can hear each song a maximum of two times before making your pick.
+If you aren't happy with you're final score, hit the Restart Game button and play again.

 ### Game Link: